Corsair Dominator Titanium

 https://uk.store.asus.com/90mb12v0-m0eay0-feed.html

-The Ryzen 3 3200G Is Not Worth your money.
+The Ryzen 3 3200G Is Not Worth Your Money

 Recently, I found out that the desktop world is much better than being on a laptop.
 For a couple of years, I used a laptop from high school, and I noticed it was running very slow.
 After talking to a lot of IT people, they all told me to get a desktop system.
 They said it would be a little more expensive, but very worth it in the end.

-The only problem is that I’m broke and don’t have money for a really expensive computer, so I decided to go as cheap as possible and oh boy, was I wrong.
+The only problem is that I’m broke and don’t have money for a really expensive computer, so I decided to go as cheap as possible — and oh boy, was I wrong.
 I’ve had the worst experience and ended up spending more money than I thought.
 This was a big mistake, and I hope nobody else does what I did.

-To start, I bought the MSI B550-A-Pro motherboard.
+To start, I bought the MSI B550-A PRO motherboard.
 I had heard very good things about this board, and I still think it was a good option.
 I paid $90 for it, and I like the sleek design.
 Overall, I think it’s a pretty solid motherboard.

 Now, where I went wrong was buying the AMD Ryzen 3 3200G, which I paid $64.40 for on Amazon.
-I thought, “That’s a good deal I’ll jump on that.”
+I thought, “That’s a good deal, I’ll jump on that.”
 It was the cheapest CPU that would fit my motherboard, and I didn’t want to buy used because I’ve had bad experiences with that before.
 However, this was a really bad purchase that I’ve learned from.

-• Number of Cores: 4
+• Cores: 4

-• Number of Threads: 4
+• Threads: 4

 • Max Boost Clock: Up to 4.0 GHz